List of rivers of Madhya Pradesh

 Madhya Pradesh is a state in north-central India, is subtropical with substantial (1400 mm) monsoon rains that feed a large number of streams and rivers.
 The largest of these by volume is the Narmada, followed by the Tapti.
 Madhya Pradesh falls in five major river basins.
-The northern part of the state falls within the Ganges Basin where the Betwa, Chambal and Son flow.
-South of the Ganges Basin is the Narmada Basin, the second largest by surface area.
+The northern part of the state falls within the Ganges Basin where the Betwa, Chambal and Sone flow.
+South of the Ganges Basin is the Narmada Basin, the second largest in the state by surface area.
 The other three basins cover small portions of Madhya Pradesh, namely the Mahi Basin to the west, the Tapi Basin and the Godavari Basin to the south.